-If your veterinarian has not already sent us a copy of your animal’s medical information, please bring a copy of it with you to the appointment.
+If your case is being referred to us and If your veterinarian has not already sent us a copy of your animal’s medical information, please bring a copy of it with you to the appointment.
 This should include your animal's medical record, vaccination status, history regarding your animal’s condition, and any recent test results.
 If your animal had x-rays taken, please either have your veterinarian send them to us in advance or bring them with you to your scheduled appointment.

 If you have any questions regarding the cost estimate, length of stay, or medicating or feeding your animal on the day before or day of your appointment, these questions can be answered by our receptionist when your appointment is scheduled.

 When you arrive at the Purdue University Veterinary Hospital for your pet’s appointment, please remember to give your license plate number to the receptionist.
 This helps us maintain available parking for our clients.
 The receptionist will work with you to get the necessary paperwork completed and will contact the veterinary student who will be assigned to your pet.
 Please be aware that if an emergency case presents near your scheduled appointment time, you may encounter a slight delay before your animal will be seen.
 We appreciate your patience.

 The Purdue University Veterinary Hospital is not funded to provide low cost or free veterinary care.
 The Veterinary Hospital is a self-supporting hospital.
 The fees charged for veterinary care must cover the costs to run our hospital.

 The Hospital accepts payment by cash, check, Master Card, Visa, and Discover cards.
 CareCredit, through GE Money Bank, is also available to clients that qualify.